lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 This work discusses the genomics and metagenomics of a specific symbiosis: that between the floating fern genus _Azolla_, and a cyanobacterium _Nostoc azollae_.
 The Cyanobacterium supplies the symbioses with a surplus of nitrogen fixed from the air.
+Unlike most plants, _Azolla_ is not a terrestrial fern.
-The symbiosis floats on water.
+Instead, the symbiosis floats on water.
 _Azolla_ its aquatic lifestyle makes the fern highly dependent on fresh water.
 Even its name is derived from this property, 'Azo' is greek for 'dry' and 'allyo' for 'kill'.
 The fern spreads horizontally over the water surface, darkening the water column.